-The goal of this effort is to enable to the production of algae biofuels at 5,000 gallons/acre/year.
-To achieve this goal, maximal conversion of all of the algae biomass components to liquid fuels and biobased products is required.
-We are applying bioconversion strategies for generation of mixed ($\geq C2$) alcohols, terpenes, and ammonium by comprehensive utilization of the biomass to increase the total yield of biobased fuels and products and recycle the major nutrients, nitrogen and phosphorus.
-Algae feedstocks under investigation include monoculture microalgae from outdoor raceways and biomass from naturally occurring benthic algae assemblages from ATSTM wastewater treatment.
+The goal of this effort is to enable the production of cost competitive algae petroleum replacements at 5,000 gallons/acre/year.
+To achieve this goal, maximal conversion of all of the algae biomass components - not just lipids - to liquid fuels and biobased products is required.
+We are applying bioconversion strategies for generation of mixed fusel ($\geq C2$) alcohols, terpenes, and ammonium by comprehensive utilization of the biomass to increase the total yield of fuels and products and recycle the major nutrients, nitrogen and phosphorus.
+Algae feedstocks under investigation include monoculture microalgae from outdoor raceways and biomass from naturally occurring benthic algae assemblages from algae turf wastewater treatment from a variety of water sources and environments.
 Through our efforts, we have identified pretreatment and biochemical conversion processes that integrate bioconversion of algal carbohydrates and proteins to produce mixed alcohols or terpenes with co-separation of the algal lipids and fermentation products.
 Maximum bioconversion yields of ~80% of theoretical were obtained at bench scale by minimizing product inhibition and biochemical redox imbalance.
+Future work will focus on fermentation strain development, process intensification, and scale-up through sponsorship from the DOE and collaboration with industry and academia.